GuriZenit/discord-ai/README.md

 OPENAI_API_KEY=openai-api-key-here
 ```

-You can get the Bot's token on Discord Developer Portal, and the  openai's token
+You can get the Bot's token on Discord Developer Portal, and the  openai's
-on their website, You can  make a account [here](https://beta.openai.com/signup).
+token on their website, make a account [here](https://beta.openai.com/signup).

 ## Observations